 Buy quality tea.
 If you like British tea (black tea) buy PG Tips or Typhoo tea from a specialty shop.
 If you aren’t picky, you can buy black tea from the supermarket.
 Herb teas are also acceptable.
 (Click here if you’d like to learn how to make a pot of tea.)

 Keep a supply of clean tablecloths.
 Always lay a fresh one before teatime.
 (Hint: you can even throw a clean bed sheet over the table - just fold in half if it is too big.)
+Placemats work just as well.

 Use nice ceramics.
-Put out milk in a cream pot, sugar (lumps are especially fun) and jam in a little bowl with a spoon.
+Put out milk in a cream pot, sugar (lumps are especially fun), and jam in a little bowl with a spoon.
 Be sure each person has a mug or cup.
 Some families slowly collect individual teacups; others just use an assortment of mugs.
 We use a mixture of the two!
 Put out a small plate (we use ceramic, not paper) with a napkin and a teaspoon and knife at each place setting.

-A centerpiece is a must.
+A centerpiece is a plus.
 If you don’t have flowers, set out a square of colored card stock or a rectangular board or a colorful plate and decorate it with moss and leaves, shells, a grouping of candles, artwork postcards or little trinkets like marbles, pennies and old pearl necklaces.
 Change it up each week for interest.
 I’ve sometimes made a centerpiece of nature items from around the garden and then have added little Playmobile or Halfpenny dolls to the scene.
 Kids love this.
-We always use candles and vary the colors with the seasons.
+We use candles and vary the colors with the seasons.

 What to read: We keep a stock of poetry books on an individual shelf in our house.
 I add to these when we go to the library so that the stock rotates.
 At the start of teatime, everyone selects a poetry book and brings it to the table.
 While I’m pouring the hot water to steep the tea, the kids are hunting through the books for the poem they will share with the rest of us.
 Click here for a short list of books.